Skip to main content

 Community Program

-May Measurement Month: Blood pressure screening results from Ghana
+May Measurement Month 2022: an analysis of blood pressure screening results from Ghana

 Results from the global May Measurement Month campaign at Ghanaian screening sites.
 Demonstrates the feasibility and yield of large-scale community blood pressure measurement events in Ghana, providing operational lessons for event-based screening logistics, volunteer coordination, and immediate result communication.